ALGatorDevel/Algator/README.md

 ## Instalation

-A single-user version instalation of the ALGator system on Linux system (see also a <a href="README_WINDOWS.md">Windows version</a> of this document):
+A single-user version instalation of the ALGator on Linux system (see also a <a href="README_WINDOWS.md">Windows version</a> of this document):

 1. **Create ALGator folder**